core01/postcss-simple-vars-nuxt-reproduction/README.md

 ```

-Hover must be red, but it is not!
+Title must be red, but it is not!

 For detailed explanation look assets/css/tailwind.css